wilhelser/bowtie-vagrant/README.md

 # bowtie-vagrant

 A pre-configured Ubuntu LEMP box for Wordpress.

+Use the barebones quick start instructions if you are not an Infinite employee, otherwise:

 Make sure the SSH key for your host system is saved in GitHub to use the provision script.
 It will pull the `Bowtie` & `bowtie-wordpress` repos into `www` and import the `www/bowtie-wordpress.sql` database during provision.